oblivia-simplex/Narrativity/2_schultz.md

 outbursts designed to unloose your fibrillar emotions.
 Dichotomies which bore me.

-What\'s the gift, the partial barter, which promotes our stasis---you waiting for disintegration, and I for a stable distance.
+What's the gift, the partial barter, which promotes our stasis---you waiting for disintegration, and I for a stable distance.
 I can accept your intimacy in your absence.